-- Spend time together face-to-face or by phone. - Tell your loved one how you feel or write a letter. - Listen to them and allow them to complete their thoughts before you respond. - Don't be afraid to say the word "cancer." - Don't be afraid of silence or strong emotions such as anger, fear or tears. - Give them a hug or hold their hand.
+- Spend time together face-to-face, by phone or video call. - Tell your loved one how you feel or write a note. - Listen to them and allow them to complete their thoughts before you respond. - Don't be afraid to say the word "cancer." - Don't be afraid of silence or strong emotions such as anger, fear or tears. - Give them a hug or hold their hand.
 This can say much more than words.